 Nine Lives Greece – Οι Εφτάψυχες – started working in 2006 and became a recognized Greek charity in 2008.
-Our board members, Zoey Chia, Eleni Kefalopoulou, Marialena Kyriakakou, Cordelia Madden-Kanellopoulou, and Sonia Soldatou, combine years of experience in animal welfare and offer varying and complementary skills to help Nine Lives in its mission to improve conditions for existing and future felines in Athens and beyond.
+Our board members, Sharon Fagan, Anna Iliopoulou, Popi Katsirodi, Eleni Kefalopoulou and Cordelia Madden-Kanellopoulou, combine years of experience in animal welfare and offer varying and complementary skills to help Nine Lives in its mission to improve conditions for existing and future felines in Athens and beyond.

 Our task would not be possible to accomplish without the tireless assistance of fellow volunteers who help in the daily feeding of the cats, take part in our fundraising activities, seek out good homes for cats and kittens in need, catch and drive cats to and from the vets, spread the word about neutering and rehoming, and much, much more.

 What We Do

 Nine Lives Greece – Οι Εφτάψυχες helps cats now, through feeding and care, and for the future, by neutering and rehoming.